shadaashraf/ITI_Automotive_-Andriod/Embedded_Linux/Load_from_FAT_TFTP/README.md

-# Load files to From Fat to RAM and using TFTP
+# Load files From FAT to RAM and using TFTP server to load to RAM

 ## Overview